-Terms and definitions are provided in FSC-STD-01-002 FSC glossary of terms and in FSC-STD-40-004 Standard for Chain of Custody Certification.
+For the purposes of this document, terms and definitions are provided in <FSC-STD-01-002 FSC Glossary of Terms> and in <FSC-STD-40-004 Standard for Chain of Custody Certification>.
 Further advice-related definitions may be provided in the context of each advice.